Government of Colombia: Vice President

 The Vice President is the second-highest executive office in Colombia.
-They are elected directly through appearing on a ticket with a presidential candidate.
-The office was reestablished by the constitution of 1991 after being abolished in 1905.
+They are elected directly by appearing on a presidential candidate's ticket.
+The 1991 constitution reestablished the office after being abolished in 1905.

 Council of Ministers

-The Council of Ministers is the national government cabinet of Colombia, it is composed of the most senior appointed politicians of the executive branch.
+The Council of Ministers is the national government cabinet of Colombia, composed of the most senior appointed politicians of the executive branch.
 In addition to the president and vice president, members are the heads of ministries and administrative departments.
 Its composition has changed throughout history, but the council currently includes 19 ministers and 6 directors of administrative departments, all appointed by the president.

 Legislature

 The legislative branch of Colombia's national government is the bicameral Congress, composed of the Senate and Chamber of Representatives.
-Its primary duties are lawmaking and legislative regulation, this includes drafting, enacting, interpreting, amending, and repealing laws.
+Its primary duties are lawmaking and legislative regulation; these include drafting, enacting, interpreting, amending, and repealing laws.

 Senate

-The Senate of Colombia is composed of 108 seats, with members elected to 4 year terms in direct elections through a party-list proportional representation system.
-The senate has 7 permanent commissions and a board of directors.
+The Senate of Colombia is composed of 108 seats, with members elected to 4-year terms in direct elections through a party-list proportional representation system.
+The Senate has 7 permanent commissions and a board of directors.